 It was good to meet you yesterday at Pro Fitness.
 I hope the

-expanded exponentially since the last time I used it!
-It has
+Your site has expanded exponentially since the last time I used

-a ton of information now that is extraordinarily useful.
-I think
+it!
+It has a ton of information now that is extraordinarily useful.

-it is a great shorthand overview of the training world.
-Not to
+I think it is a great shorthand overview of the training world.

 Eric Serrano, and seeing him involved is great news to me.

 It is extremely hard to distil the amount of information out